(0) ITEMS IN BASKET | VIEW BASKET

 Robert Henry Chapman

-This story and photo is are shared by the Trust with kind permission from Karen Wright, amateur historian based in Whittlesford, Cambridgeshire
+This story and photo is shared by the Trust with kind permission from Karen Wright, amateur historian based in Whittlesford, Cambridgeshire

 Robert Henry Chapman was a Marine, CH/X 114599, aged 19 years and 1 month when he was killed on D-Day, 6th June 1944.
 (CH/X indicates he was recruited for hostilities only).